 Key Features and Technical Specifications

 The Pulsar Max features a compact design that saves space and looks sleek on your wall, making it ideal for home environments.
-It comes with a standard 5-meter charging cable, which is slightly shorter than some competitors, and offers compatibility with all major electric vehicles, including hybrids and popular models like Tesla.
-The charger can deliver up to 22kW charging power on a three-phase supply or 7kW on a single-phase supply, which is typical for most UK homes.
+The tethered version comes with a 5-metre or 7-metre Type 2 charging cable, and it offers compatibility with all major electric vehicles, including hybrids and popular models like Tesla.
+The charger can deliver up to 22kW charging power on a three-phase supply (an 11kW version is also available) or 7.4kW on a single-phase supply, which is typical for most UK homes.
 For smart control and convenience, the Pulsar Max connects via both Wi-Fi and Bluetooth, allowing you to manage and monitor each charging session through the myWallbox app.
 During setup, you’ll need to enter the charger’s serial number in the app.
 The app also lets you track the current status of the charger, with the LED indicator and integrated LED ring providing at-a-glance visual feedback on charging status.
 The Pulsar Max includes Power Boost and dynamic load management features, which automatically adjust charging speed based on your household’s energy consumption to prevent overloads.
 It’s clearly designed for typical UK homes where you want fast charging, simple operation, and decent weather resistance.

 Charging Speed